Sl8my/Motion/README.md

         - python manage.py runserver 0.0.0.0:8000
 ```

-# framework used for the frontend
+# Framework used for the frontend

     Front-end Framework/Library:
         -   React